-- Just start shopping our store! *click here*.
-When you are ready to check out, if you haven't made an account you will be required to set up an account.
-Choose how you want to get your meat (FREE* local delivery on orders over $150 or Boise Cold Storage pickup) and then check out.
-Your card will not be charged until the day of pickup or delivery since weights of the meat are estimated until we actually pack you box.
+- Just start shopping our store! *Click Here*.
+When you are ready to check out, if you haven't made an account, you will be required to set up an account.
+Choose how you want to get your meat (FREE* local delivery on orders over $175 or Cliff's Country Market pickup) and then check out.
+Your card will not be charged until the day of pickup or delivery since weights of the meat are estimated until we actually pack your box.

-- Currently we do deliveries on Wednesday's and orders are typically delivered between 1-5pm.
-If you are concerned you will not be home or have questions please refer to the number on your receipt on how to get in contact with our delivery guy.
+- Currently we do deliveries on Tuesdays, Wednesdays, and Thursdays.
+Orders are typically delivered between 1-5pm.
+If you will not be home or have questions, please refer to the number on your receipt on how to get in contact with our delivery guy.

-- Pickups are currently at Boise Cold Storage between 12:30-1pm on Wednesday's.
-We ask you to be on time and not ask us to stay longer or earlier than necessary since we have a schedule we have to keep.
+- Pickups are currently at Cliff's Country Market on Tuesdays and Thursdays.
+We ask you to be on time and not ask us to stay longer or earlier than necessary since we have a schedule to keep.

 How Do I Learn More About How You Raise Your Animals?